21 October 2024

 In each Kanban and Scrum, teamwork is prime to accomplishing objectives.
 Cross-purposeful groups are recommended to communicate overtly and collaborate to clear up issues and push responsibilities in the direction of completion.

-While Scrum operates in time-boxed sprints and Kanban makes use of a continuous flow, each framework sells an iterative approach to paintings.
+While Scrum operates in time-boxed sprints and Kanban makes use of a continuous flow, each framework sells an iterative approach to projects.
 This enables groups to alter primarily based on remarks and training found out, improving their overall performance over time.

 Both frameworks value regular reflection on processes and outcomes.
 Scrum achieves this through Sprint Retrospectives, while Kanban focuses on ongoing optimization by reviewing flow metrics and making adjustments accordingly.